ycl-the-lyc/ubc-study-notes/phys-158/phys-158.typ

   $

 == Conductors in Electrostatic Equilibrium
-Since charges can freely move around in a conductor, there can be no electric field inside when in equilibrium.
+Since charges can freely move around in a conductor, there can be no electric field inside when in equilibrium (no current).

 Excess charge will only sit on its surface, not inside.
 The electric fields created are all perpendicular to the conducting surface.

 #figure(
-  caption: [A conductor in equilibrium], image("assets/conductor-equilibruim.png", width: 67%) )
+  caption: [A conductor in equilibrium], image("assets/conductor-equilibruim.png", width: 50%) )

 Gauss's Law still holds true, even for inside cavity.